 Canine Training Course

 - TSA’s explosives detection canines are trained on a variety of explosives based on intelligence data and emerging threats.

 - Conventional explosives detection canine handlers undergo a 11-week training course.
 Passenger screening canine handlers undergo a 16-week training course.

 - Canine teams graduate from the TSA canine course after demonstrating proficiency in various venues inclusive of all transportation environments including airport, terminal, freight, cargo, baggage, vehicle, bus, ferry and rail.

 - Once a team graduates from the training program, they return to their duty station to acclimate and familiarize the canine to their assigned operational environment.

 - Each team is continually assessed to ensure the canines demonstrate operational proficiency in their environment to include four key elements: the canine’s ability to recognize explosives odors, the handler’s ability to interpret the canine’s change of behavior, the handler’s ability to conduct logical and systematic searches, and the team’s ability to locate the explosives odor source.

-- There are 13 indoor venues on the premises that mimic a variety of transportation sites and modes.
-This includes a cargo facility, an airport gate area, a checkpoint, a baggage claim area, the interior of an aircraft, a vehicle parking lot, a light rail station, a light rail car, an air cargo facility, a mock terminal, and open area searches venues for air scenting.
+- There are 17 indoor venues on the premises that mimic a variety of transportation sites and modes.
+This includes a cargo facility, an airport gate area, a checkpoint, a baggage claim area, the interior of an aircraft, a vehicle parking lot, a light rail station, a light rail car, an air cargo facility, two mock terminals, and open area searches venues for air scenting.

 - The canine training center also utilizes a variety of training venues in and around the San Antonio area including San Antonio International Airport, local shopping malls, the ATT Center, and the VIA Bus Terminal.